DebarghyaSikder/FlightBookingApp_Project2/README.md

 - The ticket must not be cancelled
 - The journey must be more than 24 hours away
 - Meal type is the only thing that can be updated
-- If all conditions are met, the ticket is updated and 200 OK is returned.
+- If all conditions are met, the ticket is updated and `200 OK` is returned.

  8. Cancel Ticket

-- DELETE /api/v1.0/flight/booking/cancel/{pnr}
+- `DELETE /api/v1.0/flight/booking/cancel/{pnr}`
-- Header required: X-User-Email
+- Header required: `X-User-Email`

 - This endpoint cancels a ticket and releases the booked seats back to the flight.
 - Cancellation is only allowed if the journey is more than 24 hours away.
-- The first cancellation attempt returns 204 No Content.
+- The first cancellation attempt returns `204 No Content`.

 - But if the same PNR is cancelled again:
-- It returns 404 Not Found (because the ticket is already cancelled)
+- It returns `404 Not Found` (because the ticket is already cancelled)
 - This prevents duplicate cancellations.